MEX ELS dataΒΆ

 # ]

-The channel dependent energy table (shape of (128, 16)
+The channel dependent energy table (shape of (128, 16)) is obtained

-by irfpy.mels.calpds.energy_table
+by irfpy.mels.calpds.energy_table.

 ene_table_chdep = melscal.energy_table # (128, 16) array